straw-hat-team/adr/src/adrs/5177934677/README.md

 - You `MUST` use a prefix you own, or no prefix at all.
 You `MUST NOT` write to a prefix you do not own; propagating an existing entry verbatim is not writing.
+- A prefix, once used, is a permanent identifier.
+You `MUST NOT` rewrite persisted keys when the domain behind a prefix changes or lapses.
 - You `MUST` encode non-string values as strings.
 - You `MUST NOT` use annotations as a typed payload escape hatch.
 If consumers need typed semantics, define a dedicated field or schema instead.